TIBCOSoftware/mashling/ext/flogo/activity/ping/README.md

-# tibco-reply
+# mashling-ping-activity
-This activity provides your mashling application the ability to reply to a trigger invocation.
+This activity provides your mashling application the ability to reply gateway information as a json.

 ## Schema
 Inputs and Outputs: